X-Sensing/python_dashboard_resources/README.md

 This repo is a place to store some info, notebooks and code samples for the X-sensing workshop Python Plotly dashboard building demo.

+Note the **deploy_cloud_and_AWS** directory for more detailed notes on parts of the process such as AWS deployment, EC2 and NGINX setup etc

 ##  Directory Contents Overview

 **data** place holder directory with relative path required by the apps

-**documents_and_notes** More detailed notes on parts of the process such as AWS deployment and Python setup
+**deploy_cloud_and_AWS** More detailed notes on parts of the process such as AWS deployment and Python setup

 **notebooks** The notebooks from the workshop but without the stop points that should execute through